spanishcivilwarrelease355/traceprotocol/CONTRIBUTING.md

-# Contributing to Privacy & VPN Manager
+# Contributing to TraceProtocol

-Thank you for considering contributing to Privacy & VPN Manager!
+Thank you for considering contributing to TraceProtocol!
 This document provides guidelines and instructions for contributing.

 ## 🤝 How to Contribute